lswifty2017/beach-ballerinas/content/classes/under-4s-ballet.md

 ---
-title: Girls Ballet
+title: Under 4s Ballet
-subtitle: Under 4s
+subtitle: Bondi Beach
 description: MDA's Pre-School classical ballet programme is a beautiful introduction to the wonderful world of ballet and dance.
 Each class is a gorgeous and fun way for little ballerinas to explore ballet with the right